How Reflow Works

 Reflow is strict by design.
 There is no silent fallback.

-- If reflow succeeds, the fitting adjustments are applied to the text elements
+- If reflow succeeds, the fitting adjustments are applied to the replacement output

-- If it fails, the SDK throws an error
+- If it fails, the SDK surfaces an error

-- Unbreakable content (a single word wider than available width)
+- A single unbreakable word is wider than the available width

 Practical Examples